- APSI Home

 Funding: Graduate Students / Summer Research Fellowships

-APSI will have summer research fellowships available to graduate students in East Asian Studies at Duke.
-The fellowships are open to East Asian Studies MA students at APSI as well as graduate students in other departments whose primary area of study is East Asia.
-Citizenship is not a requirement for this fellowship, though you must be a full-time student in order to apply for this fellowship.
-The purpose of the fellowship is to provide students working on a dissertation* or an MA capstone research project with funding for travel to archival and research sites in East Asia during the summer of 2014.
+APSI provides summer research fellowships to graduate students in East and Southeast Asian Studies at Duke.
+The purpose of the fellowship is to provide students working on a dissertation* or an MA capstone research project with funding for travel to archival and research sites in East and Southeast Asia during the summer.
+The fellowships are open to MA students as well as graduate students in other departments whose primary area of study is East or Southeast Asia.
+Citizenship is not a requirement for this fellowship, though students must be full-time to be eligible.
 The maximum award will be $3,000.

-*PhD students will be eligible to receive the award twice, once early in their studies to explore their dissertation topic in the field, and once again later to pursue more in depth field research.
-Most students will not receive this funding during their first year, and only students who show significant progress during the intervening year will be eligible to receive it two summers in a row.
+*PhD students will be eligible to receive the award twice, once early in their studies to explore their dissertation topic in the field, and once again later to pursue more in-depth field research.

-To apply, please submit your application via email to email@example.com.
-The application deadline is February 24, 2014.
+To apply, please submit your application via email to Mary Lagdameo.
+The application deadline is February 26, 2016.
 Your application should include: